 Of course, if you do want to lighten up this soup a little, firstly, who are you and what are you doing here?
 And secondly, you could always alter the ratio of coconut milk : stock a little.
 It won’t taste as luxurious, but it will still be tasty.

-I usually stick to red Thai curries (see: winter vegetable red Thai curry; red Thai curry noodle soup), so this green version was a nice change.
+I usually stick to red Thai curries (see: aubergine and sweet potato red Thai curry; red Thai curry noodle soup), so this green version was a nice change.
 It’s a bit milder in flavour than red curry paste, which is why it went so well with the mildly-flavoured spinach in this soup.

 Make sure you find a vegetarian curry paste, by the way – a lot of them contain fish sauce.
 I use Asda’s own brand but I’m sure there are other ones available too.